FreshRSS/FreshRSS/Docker/README.md

 ```

 ## Optional: Build Docker image of FreshRSS
-Optional, as a *less recent* image can be automatically fetched during the next step (run),
+Optional, as a *less recent* [online image](https://hub.docker.com/r/freshrss/freshrss/) can be automatically fetched during the next step (run),
 but online images are not available for as many platforms as if you build yourself.

 ```sh